dotnet/AspNetCore.Docs/aspnetcore/security/authorization/iauthorizationpolicyprovider.md

 * [GetPolicyAsync](/dotnet/api/microsoft.aspnetcore.authorization.iauthorizationpolicyprovider.getpolicyasync#Microsoft_AspNetCore_Authorization_IAuthorizationPolicyProvider_GetPolicyAsync_System_String_) returns an authorization policy for a given name.
 * [GetDefaultPolicyAsync](/dotnet/api/microsoft.aspnetcore.authorization.iauthorizationpolicyprovider.getdefaultpolicyasync) returns the default authorization policy (the policy used for `[Authorize]` attributes without a policy specified).
-* [GetFallbackPolicyAsync](/dotnet/api/microsoft.aspnetcore.authorization.iauthorizationpolicyprovider.getfallbackpolicyasync) returns the fallback authorization policy (the policy used by the AuthorizationMiddleware when no policy is specified).
+* [GetFallbackPolicyAsync](/dotnet/api/microsoft.aspnetcore.authorization.iauthorizationpolicyprovider.getfallbackpolicyasync) returns the fallback authorization policy (the policy used by the Authorization Middleware when no policy is specified).

 By implementing these APIs, you can customize how authorization policies are provided.